Ahmed Mejjati

 Ahmed Mejjati (born in Casablanca in 1936 – October 1995) was an influential Moroccan avant-garde poet.

 Biography

 Mejjati studied in Damascus and completed his PhD in Arabic literature at the Mohammed V University in Rabat, where he also worked as a professor of Arabic literature.

 He won the Ibn Zaydoun Award for poetry in Madrid in 1985, and the Prix du Maroc du livre in 1987.

 Work

-Mejjati's poetry is characterized by its emphasis on pure Arabic diction and original syntactic formation.
-He published poems in magazines, but only one book of poetry:Al Fouroussiya (Chivalry).
+Mejjati's poetry uses pure Arabic diction and original syntactic formation.
+He published poems in magazines, but only one book of poetry: Al Fouroussiya (Chivalry).

 The Syrian critic Mohammed Mohi Eddine called Mejjati's poem Assouqout one of the most beautiful poems in the Arabic language.